Patterns for building console games in C

 Editing the levels

 The whole point of the game is to create levels with new entities and objects.
-I therefore made it possible to create your own level right in the game.
+I therefore made it possible to create your own levels right in the game.

 You can see live changes when you type the character corresponding to the object.
 A kind of WYSIWYG (What You See Is What You Get)!